rootmos/h/doc/README.in.md

 multiplayer game?
 Or she obfuscates it in the game's log file and exclaims:
 "Oh the game crashed, why don't you send me the logs?"

+But Alice's intentions might only go as far as [griefing](https://en.wikipedia.org/wiki/Griefing), and will try to `os.remove` your access tokens.
+(Alice, try to remove Chrome/Firefox cookies as well.)
+This would loose me at least an hour and my sunny disposition.)

+Removing files maps to the [`unlink`](https://man.archlinux.org/man/unlink.2) syscall.
+Certainly it commonly makes sense to reject that syscall, but a plausible scenario is using `unlink` is to remove intermediately created files (during compilation or other).

 ### Enter [landlock](https://www.kernel.org/doc/html/latest/userspace-api/landlock.html)
 Landlock is a fairly recently added security feature, which is meant to restrict filesystem access for unprivileged processes, in addition to the